Financial Aid for Summer Language Study

 These federal loans are available to eligible parents to help pay for post-secondary education of their children.
 Students should read the information below entitled "Procedures for Applying for Educational Loan Assistance."
-Students should also contact the Financial Aid Office of their current institution for details.
+Students should also contact the Office of Financial Aid of their current institution for details.

 Applying for Educational Loan Assistance

 You should first contact the financial aid office of the college or university in which you are currently enrolled to ask if an aid officer will process a loan request to cover summer language study at the Beloit College Center for Language Studies.
 Though it generally is within its authority to process such a request (if you are eligible), the decision to assist you in attending the CLS program depends on the policies of that office.
 Please inform the officer that the Beloit College Center for Language Studies will reimburse processing expenses up to $50 per application of students who complete the CLS program.

 The college or university in which you are currently enrolled must have institutional policies or willingness to do a Consortium Agreement in order for you to be considered for the various types of federal financial aid to help with your program costs.

 The preferred loan option for CLS students whose home institution is willing to do a Consortium Agreement is a commercially-funded loan program.